triplecanopy/b-ber-demos/image-layout-b-ber-demo/_project/_markdown/image-layout-figures-inline.md

 ::: chapter:image-layout-figures-inline

 When viewing this project in a two-column layout, like in the [Reader](https://github.com/triplecanopy/b-ber/wiki/Output-formats#reader) build or as an [EPUB](https://github.com/triplecanopy/b-ber/wiki/Output-formats#epub) on a desktop computer, the image following this text, *Begrüssung* by Paul Klee, will be in its own column to the right.
-When viewing on mobile or a tablet, the image come beneath this text.
+When viewing on mobile or a tablet, the image will be beneath this text.

 b-ber also detects the dimensions of a figure and adds a class, in this case **figure__inline--landscape** so it will be positioned properly in its column irrespective of device or OS.